Nacho, Nacho Man

 Now these nachos I can get excited about.
 Sweet, slow cooked pulled pork topped with a creamy, spicy cheese sauce (which bears absolutely no resemblance to glue) and cool sour cream.

-You can use your favorite bottled barbecue sauce for this recipe or make your own.
-Epicurious has a great recipe for homemade barbecue sauce.
+You can use your favorite bottled barbecue sauce for this recipe or try my homemade recipe for bourbon peach barbecue sauce.

 Adapted from Emeril Lagasse